top of page

 International Financial Management – 7%

-Impact of Exchange Rates on International Financial Markets:
+Impact of Exchange Rates on International Financial Markets

-Currency Risk and Political Risk:
+Currency Risk and Political Risk

-Tools (e.g., Spot vs. forwarding, hedging):
+Tools (e.g., Spot vs. Forwarding, Hedging):

-9. Conclusion: DSST Principles of Finance
+DSST Principles of Finance

 Best of luck and happy testing!